Dragon Quest Island Theme Park in Japan Review — Worth It?

 What to Expect at Dragon Quest Island

 Dragon Quest Island immerses you into the world of Dragon Quest.
-It’s primarily based on Dragon Quest IV, so if you’re a fan, you will find familiar characters from this game.
+The storyline is primarily based on one of the Dragon Quest games, so if you’re a fan, you will find familiar characters from the games.
 (I’m not going to share who because that would give away the surprise!)

 One great thing about Dragon Quest Island is that you can experience it in English, so if you don’t know any Japanese, it’s no problem!